KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Recommendation: Found `XMLHttpRequest` in file `MMM-CustomMessage.js`: Replace it with built-in fetch.
 4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-CyanideHappiness by werthdavid](https://github.com/werthdavid/MMM-CyanideHappiness)

 1. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+2. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-CyberSecurityNews by gueguet](https://github.com/gueguet/MMM-CyberSecurityNews)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-CyberSecurityNews.js`: Replace it with `MagicMirror²`.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-CzechPost by RichieCZ](https://github.com/RichieCZ/MMM-CzechPost)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `XMLHttpRequest` in file `MMM-CzechPost.js`: Replace it with built-in fetch.
 3. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-D2L by berryerlouis](https://github.com/berryerlouis/MMM-D2L)